 Estimating the Scale of Japanese Foreign Exchange Intervention

-Japanese FX intervention has been in the news a lot lately, as the yen's depreciation has prompted Japanese authorities to step into markets multiple times over the past two years to prop up the currency.
-According to media reports, the Japanese Ministry of Finance and the Bank of Japan likely intervened this past Thursday, July 11, after the release of surprisingly soft U.S. inflation data, causing the yen to jump to almost 157 JPY/USD from nearly 162 JPY/USD.
-Official data to confirm whether intervention took place won't be available until 31 July, so here's how you can estimate the scale of the intervention using BOJ accounts and money market broker forecasts.
+Japanese FX intervention has been in the headlines lately, as the yen's depreciation has prompted Japanese authorities to step into the market multiple times over the past two years.
+According to media reports, the Ministry of Finance and the Bank of Japan likely intervened this past Thursday, 11 July, which saw the yen surge from nearly 162 JPY/USD to almost 157 JPY/USD.
+Official confirmation of the intervention won't arrive until 31 July, but we can estimate the scale of the intervention using BOJ accounts and money market broker forecasts.

-Interventions conducted in spot transactions settle two business days later.
-Assuming the last intervention took place late on Thursday, 11 July, the next business day would be Tuesday, 16 July, since Monday, 15 July, was a public holiday in Japan.
+Spot FX interventions settle two business days after the transaction date.
+If the authorities intervened late on Thursday, 11 July, the corresponding settlement date would be Tuesday, 16 July, since Monday, 15 July, was a public holiday in Japan.

 Check money broker forecasts

-Check money broker forecasts for interbank liquidity due to fiscal factors (財政) on the settlement date.
-University of Tokyo Professor Hattori Takahiro provides a summary of forecasts from the three main money broker firms:
+Next, check money broker forecasts for interbank liquidity due to fiscal factors (財政) on the settlement date.
+University of Tokyo Professor Hattori Takahiro provides a summary of projections from the three major money broker firms:

 - Ueda Yagi: 200 billion JPY